Code-Institute-Submissions/DatumEight-Milestone1/README.md

 a lot of time was spent between StackOverflow and w3schools for troubleshooting and they were essential to solving issues

-https://css-tricks.com/ - this is an AWESOME resource for obscure CSS questions and is more explanatory that StackOverflow
+https://css-tricks.com/ - this is an AWESOME resource for obscure CSS questions and is more explanatory than StackOverflow